 Access to the administration app, coding and scoring program, training resources, and products that aid administration and coding is limited to individuals who are appropriately trained in psychological assessment and meet the applicable requirements of their state, province, or country.
 Note, if you are a student in training or still under supervision, you generally would not be eligible for an account.
 However, you can obtain a sub-account under a professor or supervising clinician who is licensed.

-Once we are able to check and approve credentials the new user will be sent a confirmation email that indicates the account is activated and that the user now has the ability to login and purchase protocol allocations for scoring, as well as the other items listed on our Products page that aid clinical practice.
-Users also gain access to many free resources, including videos on administration and coding, checklists to master administration, electronic templates for recording an administration, and printable or electronic templates for coding a record.
+Once we are able to check and approve credentials the new user will be sent a confirmation email that indicates the account is activated and that the user now has the ability to login and purchase the items listed on our Products page that aid clinical practice (e.g., administration app allocations, protocols for scoring and results output, case-specific interpretive guides).
+Users also gain access to many free resources, including training videos on administration and coding, checklists to master administration, electronic templates for recording an administration, and printable or electronic templates for coding a record.

 Users can have multiple types of accounts and can also transfer or share protocols across accounts.
 Selecting a type of account below will open a new page that allows you to provide relevant information about your credentials.

-Standard Clinical Account:This provides the full display of all results (i.e., the Counts & Calculations page, the Page 1 and Page 2 Profiles, the EII-3 and Composite Calculations, and the Appendix information), the ability to print or store all pages of results, and the ability to download a data file containing all response-level codes or all protocol scores accompanied by normative data.
-The cost is USD $8.50 per protocol (but $11.75 per protocol if purchasing 5 or fewer).
-After users submit appropriate credentials, account approval typically occurs within two business days.
+Clinical account protocols provide the full display of all results (i.e., the Counts & Calculations page, the Page 1 and Page 2 Profiles, the EII-3 and Composite Calculations, and the Appendix information), the ability to print or store all pages of results, and the ability to download a data file containing all response-level codes or all protocol scores accompanied by normative data.
+The download can be for a single case or for many cases.